Chicago Blackhawks: 2013–2016: Sixth Stanley Cup and continued contention

 The Blackhawks played the Pittsburgh Penguins at Soldier Field for game four of the 2014 Stadium Series.

 The Blackhawks began the 2013–14 season in hopes of becoming the first team to win consecutive Stanley Cups since the Detroit Red Wings in 1997 and 1998.
 The team was slightly altered in the off-season to remain under the salary cap.
-The team traded veteran forwards Dave Bolland, Daniel Carcillo and Michael Frolik in exchange for future draft picks, while parting ways with veteran goaltender Ray Emery and veteran winger Viktor Stalberg by having them leave in free agency.
+The team traded veteran forwards Dave Bolland, Daniel Carcillo and Michael Frolík in exchange for future draft picks, while parting ways with veteran goaltender Ray Emery and veteran winger Viktor Stålberg by having them leave in free agency.
 Despite these changes, the Blackhawks tallied a 28–7–7 record going into January 2014.
 The team played their second outdoor game in franchise history, against the Pittsburgh Penguins at Soldier Field, as part of the 2014 Stadium Series.
 The Blackhawks defeated the Penguins 5–1 in front of 62,921 fans.
 The franchise recorded its 2,500th regular season win, while head coach Joel Quenneville won 693 wins as a coach, the third most in the history of the NHL.
 The Blackhawks finished the season with a 46–21–15 record, good for third in the Central Division.
 They opened the playoffs by losing two games to the St. Louis Blues.
 The Blackhawks surged back with four straight wins to take the series.
 The team then defeated the Minnesota Wild for the second consecutive year.
 However, the Los Angeles Kings defeated the Blackhawks in seven games and ultimately went on to win the Stanley Cup.
 After the season's conclusion, Duncan Keith won the James Norris Memorial Trophy for the second time in his career, and captain Jonathan Toews was named a finalist for the Frank J. Selke Trophy for the second consecutive season and third time altogether.

 The Hawks faced the Washington Capitals at Nationals Park for the 2015 Winter Classic.